loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/09-boundary-clock_en.md

 **Plain Translation:**

-**The amount of "independent information" you can measure is determined by time window × frequency band width!**
+**The amount of "independent information" you can measure is theoretically determined by time window × frequency band width.**

 Want to measure more? → Either extend time $T$, or increase bandwidth $W$!